 |API Server Certificate Validation Using Subject Alternate Name|

-This feature will compare the DNS name that the API is trying to connect to to the DNS name stored in the subject alternate name of the server certificate, following the current security best practice for TLS connections.
+This feature compares the DNS name that the API is trying to connect to to the DNS name stored in the subject alternate name of the server certificate, following current security best practices for TLS connections.

 |Prevent Republishing of Guaranteed Messages that Exceed the Maximum Message Size|

-This feature will prevent applications from sending guaranteed messages that exceed the maximum message size configured in the PubSub+ Event Broker to prevent erroneous states in the API.
+This feature prevents applications from sending guaranteed messages that exceed the maximum message size configured in the PubSub+ Event Broker in order to prevent erroneous states in the API.